What is ficl?

 Build controls

 The file sysdep.h contains default values for build controls.
 Most of these are written such that if you define them on the compiler command line, the defaults are overridden.
 I suggest you take the defaults on everything below the "build controls" section until you're confident of your port.
-Beware of declaring too small a dictionary, for example.
-You need about 3200 cells for a full system, about 2000 if you strip out the softwords.Softwords
+Beware of declaring too small a dictionary.
+You can useunused and .dict to see how much space is left with a given configuration.

 Many words from the supported wordsets are written in Forth and stored as a big string that Ficl compiles when it starts.
 The sources for all of these words are in directory ficl/softwords.
 There is a Python 3 script (softcore.py) that converts the .fr files into softcore.c.
 See the makefile in ficl/softwords.Application Programming Interface

 The following is a partial listing of functions that interface your system or program to ficl.
-For a complete listing, see ficl.h (heavily commented).
-For examples, see testmain.c and the ficlwin sources (below).
-See the comments in ficl.c and ficl.h for additional information, and the example in file testmain.c.- FICL_SYSTEM *ficlInitSystem(int nDictCells)
+See the comments in ficl.c and ficl.h for additional information, and the example in file testmain.c.- FICL_SYSTEM *ficlInitSystemEx(FICL_SYSTEM_INFO *fsi)

-- Initializes Ficl's shared system data structures, and creates the dictionary allocating the specified number of CELLs from the heap (by a call to ficlMalloc)
+- Deprecated.
+Initializes Ficl's shared system data structures, and creates the dictionary allocating the specified number of CELLs from the heap (by a call to ficlMalloc).
+Use ficlInitSystemEx for new code.

 - void ficlTermSystem(FICL_SYSTEM *pSys)

-- int ficlExecC(FICL_VM *pVM, char *text, int nChars)
+- int ficlExecC(FICL_VM *pVM, const char *pText, FICL_INT nChars)

 - Same as ficlExec, but takes a count indicating the length of the supplied string.
 Setting nChars to -1 is equivalent to ficlExec (expects '\0' termination).